Organic tie dye

 Step 4: Make a dye bath

 Once you have the dye bath you can immerse the folded square inside the dye pot.
 Bring to a boil and then reduce the temperature to a simmer.
-Simmer for 1 hour.
+The best way to tie dye is to simmer for 1 hour.

 Remove from dye bath and rinse well.